 ARD committees should use a variety of data sources as they walk through the participation requirements for STAAR Alternate 2.
 Key sources of data include the student's full and initial individual evaluation (FIIE) or reevaluation, present levels of academic achievement and functional performance (PLAAFP), annual academic and functional goals, and progress toward those goals.
 Other data may include current parent and teacher observations and information.
-The updated participation requirements allow the ARD committee to analyze the student's data to make the appropriate choice at each step of the form.

-Additionally, the ARD committee should consider the chronological age of the student and the generalized expectations of that age group when making determinations regarding ageappropriateness.
+The participation requirements allow the ARD committee to analyze the student's data to make the appropriate choice at each step of the form.
+Additionally, the ARD committee should consider the chronological age of the student and the generalized expectations of that age group when making determinations regarding age-appropriateness.

-7. Why do students who are identified with a Specific Learning Disability (SLD) or only a Speech Impairment (SI) no longer meet the participation requirements for STAAR Alternate 2?
+7. Why do students who are identified with only a specific learning disability (SLD) or only a speech impairment (SI) not meet the participation requirements for STAAR Alternate 2?